 The Institute was established in 2001 by the State Government, the University of Tasmania and the Law Society.
 Its role includes the review of laws with a view to their modernisation, simplification, improvement and uniformity with other States.

-Jeremy Prichard will take the helm in January, when he will also assume the title Professor of Law.
+Jeremy Prichard took the helm in January, when he also assumed the title Professor of Law.

 First published in Alumni and Friends eNews.